mayuroks/Coin-Tracker/README.md

 ## Features
 - Track you favourite coins
+  - Want an update on current coins prices?
+Its right on your home screen.
-- View performance of coins
+- View performance
+  - How much did the coin's price rise or fall?
+See it here.
-- Add more coins
+- Search coins
+  - Heard of an exiting new coin?
+Search it here.

 ## Screenshots
 <p>